 Faye Kranis, Girls Coach: 571-214-4835

 UPCOMING GOYA ACTIVITIES (subject to change) PLEASE MARK ON YOUR CALENDARS!

 We try to offer many different activities to our teenagers, realizing that not everyone is interested in the same things.
 If you have an idea that is not presented on this page, please contact Fr.
 Costa Pavlakos, Nick Junes, Presv.
 Pauline Pavlakos or Mrs. Maria Wills.

 Youth Church Duty Schedule and Captains/Epistle Readers**

 - May 14: Sunday School rep, Captain and Epistle Reader

 This is a list of tournaments in which we will, most likely, participate during the 2016-2017 GOYA year.
 More will be added as we receive invitations and our calendar permits.
 We go to one "away" tournament where we spend the night).
 Fr.
 Costa must approve our participation in any GOYA-sponsored event.
 GOYAns must be in church (on time) for Liturgy, help at our church festivals, and participate in at least one GOYA community service project (Feed the Homeless in DC on Christmas morning and/or Feed the Homeless at Bailey's Crossroads Homeless Shelter in January) in order to participate in tournaments.
 Remember, if there was no Greek Orthodox Church, we would not have GOYA (Greek Orthodox Youth of America) basketball.

-NEW Event: Potluck Pool Party at the Vazquez Residence - Saturday June 17
+Saturday June 17 Potluck Pool Party at the Vazquez Residence